Link Color Conversion CMRs

 - Device link CMRs

-device link profile is a special kind of ICC profile that is used
+CMR.
+An ICC device link profile is a special kind of ICC profile that is used to convert

 You can create, install, and uninstall device link CMRs yourself.
 Device link CMRs are referenced in the MO:DCA data stream and take precedence over audit color conversion CMRs.
 A device link CMR specifies its own rendering intent, which is indicated in the header of the ICC device link profile.
 This rendering intent overrides any other rendering intent that is active.